ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Experiments

 \subsection{Comparison with State-of-the-art}

-We conduct a comprehensive comparison between the proposed ELMM method and sixteen state-of-the-art models across two benchmark datasets.
+We conduct a comprehensive comparison between the proposed ELMM method and 18 state-of-the-art models across FB15k-237-IMG and WN18-IMG datasets.
 As shown in Table \ref{tab:my-table}, ELMM consistently outperforms all competing methods across all evaluation metrics.
-Notably, on the FB15k-237-IMG dataset, ELMM demonstrates substantial improvements over most powerful multimodal approaches, achieving relative gains of 26.8\%, 18.8\%, and 10.2\% in Hits@1, Hits@3, and Hits@10, respectively.
-These results strongly validate the powerful potential of multimodal large language models (MLLMs) in the task of multimodal knowledge graph completion.
+Notably, on the FB15k-237-IMG dataset, ELMM demonstrates substantial improvements over most powerful multimodal approaches, achieving relative gains of 39.0\%, 26.1\%, and 15.6\% in Hits@1, Hits@3, and Hits@10, respectively.
+These improvements primarily stem from ELMM’s ability to directly leverage the expressive reasoning capabilities of MLLMs to jointly model multimodal information within a unified semantic space.
+As a result, ELMM more effectively resolves ambiguous cases and entities that require fine-grained visual reasoning.
+These results strongly demonstrate the potential of MLLMs for MKGC.
 Furthermore, compared to uni-modal methods based on large language models, ELMM exhibits clear advantages on both datasets, underscoring its effectiveness and robustness in extracting and integrating multimodal information.